terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 * Select **Property Link** after the form shows up, fill the fields with the value reported in the table above (Unique ID/Label/Description).

-* Click on the **Link to Type** menu and Select **Bike Station**
+* Click on the **Link to Type** menu and Select **Bike Station** *Links to Type is a list with all the node that you can linked*

 * Follow the step 1 to 4 for adding the others properties **end_station**, **journey_bicycle**